RohanNagar/thunder/docs/manual/endpoints.rst

    :reqheader Authorization: basic authentication application name and secret
    :reqheader password: the (hashed) password of the user
    :statuscode 200: the operation was successful
+   :statuscode 400: the send email request was malformed
+   :statuscode 401: the request was unauthorized
+   :statuscode 404: the user to email was not found in the database
+   :statuscode 500: the database rejected the request for an unknown reason
+   :statuscode 503: the database is currently unavailable

 Verify User
 ===========